 1. The Grand Palace, Wat Pho, and Wat Arun

-The stunning and marvellous Grand Palace is without a doubt the city’s most acclaimed historical point.
+The stunning and marvelous Grand Palace is without a doubt the city’s most acclaimed historical point.
 Inside the royal temple complex, there are a few noteworthy structures including Wat Phra Kaew (Temple of the Emerald Buddha) which contains extraordinarily acclaimed and enormously respected Emerald Buddha that goes back to the fourteenth century.
 The Emerald Buddha is 66 cm tall and is carved in green Jade and dressed in gold texture.
 It portrays Buddha meditating in a yogic posture.
 Considered one of the sacred site of Bangkok, you must add this attraction during your trip of 4 days in Bangkok.

 2. China Town